AlexRosito67/QUAD7SHIFT/README.md

   */
-  display.print(1234);  // Print an integer number on the display display.print(12.34); // Print a float number on the display display("GOOD");      // Print a char string on the display
+  display.print(1234);  // Print an integer number on the display display.print(12.34); // Print a float number on the display display.print("GOOD");      // Print a char string on the display
-  display("G.O.O.D.");  // Print a char string with dots on the display }
+  display.print("G.O.O.D.");  // Print a char string with dots on the display }

 void loop() {